zheileman/jquery-timeago/README.markdown

 3) **Updates to this README to reflect the changes**

+You can use [this rails helper method](https://gist.github.com/1751193) in companion with this fork.

 # timeago: a jQuery plugin

 Timeago is a jQuery plugin that makes it easy to support automatically updating